Wairoa River (Auckland)

 The Wairoa River, also known as Wairoa South, is the second longest river in the Auckland Region of New Zealand's North Island.
-It flows north from its sources in the Hunua Ranges into the Hauraki Gulf, and passes adjacent to the township of Clevedon.
-The Hunua Falls form a section of the river.
+It flows south from its sources in the Hunua Ranges, then northwards into the Hauraki Gulf.
+The Wairoa Reservoir and Hūnua Falls form sections of the river, and the Wairoa River flows adjacent to the township of Clevedon.

 Description

-The river begins in the Hunua Ranges east of Paparimu.
+The river begins in the central Hunua Ranges, flowing south to the Wairoa Reservoir, and once exiting the Hunua Ranges changing course to flow northwards.
 Paparimu Road and Hunua Road follow the course of the river as it flows northwards through farmland.
 Much of the western Hunua Ranges flows into the Wairoa River, including Cosseys Creek and the Ōtau Valley, both of which have been dammed as freshwater reservoirs.
-In addition to these, the Wairoa River is joined by other tributaries: the Mangawheau Stream, the Hunua Stream which flows past the settlement of Hunua, and the Taitaia Stream, which meets the Wairoa River north of Clevedon.
+In addition to these, the Wairoa River is joined by other tributaries: the Mangawheau Stream, the Hunua Stream which flows past the settlement of Hūnua, and the Taitaia Stream, which meets the Wairoa River north of Clevedon.
 Past Clevedon, the river veers north-east, meeting the Urungahauhau Stream and the Aroaro Stream of the Ness Valley and forming an estuary.
 The estuary reaches the Hauraki Gulf at Pouto Point in the east.

 Geology

 The river first formed during the Pliocene era, approximately 3 to 4 million years ago.
 Originally it was a westwards-flowing river, flowing into the proto-Manukau Harbour past Weymouth.
 Much of the river flows along the Wairoa River Gorge, formed along a fault line.
-The Hunua Falls, a 30 metre high waterfall, flows overtop of an ancient volcanic plug.
+The Hūnua Falls, a 30 metre high waterfall, flows overtop of an ancient volcanic plug.